bytescale/bytescale-javascript-sdk/README.md

 Upload.io offers its own built-in storage for ease and simplicity (default).

-You can change this to AWS S3 on a folder-by-folder basis via the Upload Dashboard.
+You can change this to AWS S3 on a folder-by-folder basis in the Upload Dashboard.

 ## Building From Source